rmjarvis/TreeCorr/docs/cov.rst

 Random Catalogs
 ---------------

-There are a few adjustements to the above prescription when using random catalogs, which of course are required when doing an NN correlation.
+There are a few adjustments to the above prescription when using random catalogs, which are of course required when doing an NN correlation.

 1. It is not necessarily required to use patches for the random catalog.
    The random is supposed to be dense enough that it doesn't materially contribute